dustinpfister/blog_posts/_posts/express-app-use.md

 ## 3 - Conclusion

-The app.use method is an important part of the app object in express.
-The method is needed to make use of express.js middle ware that is made from the ground up for your own project, or added in via an additional module like with [body-parser](/2018/05/27/express-body-parser/).
+The Express app use method is an important part of the app object in express.
+The method is needed to make use of express middleware that is made from the ground up for your own project, or added in via an additional module like with [body-parser](/2018/05/27/express-body-parser/).